-National Dialogue on Decentralization of Water Infrastructure: Optimizing the Size & Scale of Water Services & Urban Water Management n March of 2014 Biohabitats' president, Keith Bowers, was invited to engage with other leaders in water and related sectors to explore the potential for distributed water infrastructure systems to be integrated with, or substituted for, more traditional water infrastructure, with a focus on rightsizing the structure and scale of systems and services to optimize water, energy and sanitation management, while achieving long-term sustainability and resilience.
-Held in Racine, Wisconsin at the Johnson Foundation at Wingspread, the event was assembled by the Water Environment Federation and the Patel College of Global Sustainability, University of South Florida.
+National Dialogue on Decentralization of Water Infrastructure: Optimizing the Size & Scale of Water Services & Urban Water Management n March of 2014 Keith Bowers was invited to engage with other leaders from the water and related sectors to explore the potential for distributed water infrastructure systems to be integrated with or substituted for more traditional water infrastructure, with a focus on right-sizing the structure and scale of systems and services to optimize water, energy and sanitation management while achieving long-term sustainability and resilience.
+Held in Racine, Wisconsin at the Johnson Foundation at Wingspread, the event was convened in part by the Water Environment Federation and the Patel College of Global Sustainability, University of South Florida.